 SUSTAINABILITY MANAGER, PEAB

 Maria specialises in CSR, especially in topics concerning diversity, equality, immigration and education.
-Maria worked as a teacher for many years before joining Peab in 2006 to become the CEO of Peabskolan.
+Maria worked as a teacher for many years before joining Peab to become the CEO of Peabskolan.
 Even though she has now left the classroom environment, she remains engaged in issues concerning equality and every young person’s right to an education and to pursue the career of their dreams.
-Maria is also a board member of the Mentor foundation and of the Ethical Council for the Swedish Construction Sector.

 HEAD OF PROGRAMME, UNIVERSEUM

-Erik Sterner combines his strong interests in climate change and pedagogics trough research, teaching and by identifying innovative ways to engage people in climate change knowledge.
+Erik Sterner combines his strong interests in climate change and pedagogics through research, teaching and by identifying innovative ways to engage people in climate change knowledge.
 He believes in science communication and education that take the perspective of the learners.
-He cares for people’s motivation to learn and encourage them to engage in dialogue around sustainability challenges.
+He cares for people’s motivation to learn and encourages them to engage in dialogue around sustainability challenges.